Charter Committee: History

-The Charter Committee reached its height of power in the 1950s, when it ran city government with Democrats running on the Charter ticket.
+The Charter Committee reached its height of power in the 1950s when it ran city government with Democrats running on the Charter ticket.
 In the 1970s and 1980s, the Charter Committee formed a coalition municipal government with the Democrats.
 The coalition lasted until 1986.
 In recent years, the Charter Committee has sought to expand beyond the Cincinnati city limits, endorsing candidates in neighboring jurisdictions, such as Covington, Kentucky.

 The Charter Committee includes Democrats as well as Republicans and independents.
 The Charter Committee advocates an activist government to address public problems and its main power base has been among the progressive-minded, educated, affluent senior citizens of Cincinnati.
 The committee is currently making efforts to appeal to younger voters.
-The committee has also turned its sights on establishing regional government.
+The committee has also turned its sights on establishing a regional government.

 The last Charterite mayor of Cincinnati was Arn Bortz.
 The party was nearly extinguished in the 1990s.
 From 1993 to 2003, the city council had only one Charterite member.
 In 2015, there were three Charterite members of the city council, Yvette Simpson, Kevin Flynn, and Amy Murray.

 As of August 15, 2021, the current president of the Charter Committee is Darrick Dansby.
 The previous president was Matt Woods.

 It accepts both Democratic and Republican members on its volunteer board of directors.